charles-lunarg/vk-bootstrap/docs/getting_started.md

     return -1;
 }
 ```
-Once any possible errors have been dealt with, we can pull the `vkb::Instance` struct out of the `Expected`.
+Once any possible errors have been dealt with, we can pull the `vkb::Instance` struct out of the `Result`.
 ```cpp
 vkb::Instance vkb_instance = instance_builder_return.value();
 ```